OsmosysSoftware/langchain-assistant/README.md

 # If you are using the bash shell use this to activate virtual environment
 source langchain/bin/activate

-pip install --upgrade --quiet  -r requirement.txt
+pip install --upgrade --quiet  -r requirements.txt

 python app.py